wp-plugins/custom-menu-wizard/readme.txt

 == Description ==

 This plugin is a boosted version of the WordPress "Custom Menu" widget.
 It provides full control over most of the parameters available when calling WP's [wp_nav_menu()](http://codex.wordpress.org/Function_Reference/wp_nav_menu) function, as well as providing pre-filtering of the menu items in order to be able to select a specific portion of the custom menu.
 It also automatically adds a couple of custom classes.
+And there is now (v1.2.0) a shortcode that enables you to include the widget's output in your content.

 Features include: